 Weddings are Expensive

 According to a survey in 2019, the average wedding costs in the United States is a whopping $33,900.
 This amount includes the expenses for the wedding ceremony, reception, and the wedding ring.
-With so much money at stake, a wedding can even be likened to an investment.
+With so much money at stake, a wedding can even be the same as an investment.
 Unfortunately, natural disasters and accidents may strike at any time.
 These unfortunate incidents may result in last-minute cancellation or postponement of the wedding resulting in significant financial costs.
 Moreover, liabilities can also happen due to injuries among guests during the wedding reception.

-So if you are planning a wedding right now, here is some important information that you should know about wedding insurance.
+If you are planning a wedding right now, here is some important information that you should know about wedding insurance.